 Enron Credit – Reviewed documents relating to the use of Mexican, Cayman Island, U.S. and U.K. entities for various inventory-financing transactions.
 Also, advised on the use of a pre-existing dormant Argentine subsidiary for use in similar transactions with Argentine banks.
 (Musch and Seade)

-- Provided preliminary tax advice on a proposed spot delivery of LNG by Enron LNG Marketing LLC to a French customer in exchange for natural gas to be delivered in Belgium.
+Enron LNG Marketing Spot Trades - Provided preliminary tax advice on a proposed spot delivery of LNG by Enron LNG Marketing LLC to a French customer in exchange for natural gas to be delivered in Belgium.
 Also advised on a proposed spot trade of LNG between Enron LNG Marketing LLC and Enron Espana for delivery to a customer in Spain.
 (Krasny)

 Enron Shipping - Reviewed and commented on a proposed time charter on a second small ship deal with Mitsui and on a time charter with Klemar.
 Discussed the tax implications of these transactions with Pierre Aury, Chris Connelly and Ian Brungs (London Shipping).
 (Krasny)